99% of Customers Would Recommend Us 14 Day Money Back Guarantee Free Home Delivery Up To 30 Miles*

 Myth 3: There aren’t enough public chargepoints to meet demand

-With over 42,000 (and counting) publicly available chargepoint connectors across the UK, there are plenty of places to stop and charge your EV when you’re on the move.
+With over 61,000 (and counting) public chargepoint connectors across the UK, there are plenty of places to stop and charge your EV when you’re on the move.

-Most new EVs come fitted with technology in their navigation systems to help you find your nearest chargepoint.
-Alternatively, you could use an app like Zap Map, or search the interactive map on our Electric Vehicle Hub to locate your local stations.
+Most new EVs come fitted with navigation systems that help you find your nearest chargepoint.
+Alternatively, you can use apps like Zap Map, or search the interactive map on our Electric Vehicle Hub to locate your local stations.

 Myth 4: EVs take too long to charge

-A lot of EV owners can charge their vehicles at home – meaning they can be topped up at night, or when not in use.
+A lot of EV owners can charge their vehicles at home - overnight or when not in use.
 Similarly, if your workplace has charging facilities, you will be able to boost your car whilst you are working.
-You probably won’t notice the time it takes to charge your EV in these instances!
+You probably won’t notice the time it takes to charge your EV in these instances.

-If you are on the road – it’s no secret that charging an EV will take longer than filling up with petrol or diesel.
-However, the onset of rapid charging (using 50kW to up to 350kW) now means that many electric vehicle batteries can be boosted from around 10 - 80% in as little as 30 minutes.
+If you are on the road – it’s no secret that charging an EV will take longer than filling up a car with petrol or diesel.
+However, the onset of rapid charging means that many electric vehicle batteries can be boosted from around 10 - 80% in as little as 30 minutes.
 This is enough time to stop and take a driving break – which is ideal when travelling longer distances.
-Plus, in time you will begin to factor short breaks into your journey without thinking twice!

 Charging an EV